josiaskas/Fdf/README.md

 # 42-fdf

-This project is about creating a simplified 3D graphic representation of a relief landscape.
+File de fer (FDF) is about creating a simplified 3D graphic representation of a relief landscape.

 To get libft also